-Here's some "Insider's Advice" from a current instructor of History here at USMA.
+Here's some "Insider's Advice" from an instructor of History here at USMA.
 History instructors LOVE seeing cadets use a variety of sources with different perspectives, including:

-• Military orders, because they were written for a specific audience and show intent.
+• Military orders: were written for a specific audience and show intent.

-• Letters, also because they were written for a specific audience and show intent, however: be aware of/consider the intended audience when using.
+• Letters: were written for a specific audience and show intent.
+However, be aware of/consider the intended audience when using.

-• Newspapers, because they indicate the reception of an event, decision, law, etc. Be careful though: bias may affect the information presented.
+• Newspapers: indicate the reception of an event, decision, law, etc. Be careful though: bias may affect the information presented.